-If the cooking tops are used on a high heat for too long a period it may cause the non-stick coating to de-cure.
+If the cooking tops are used on high heat for too long a period, it may cause the non-stick coating to de-cure.

 It is essential that you

 - Oil the surfaces with vegetable or cooking oil prior to use

 - Initially, on each use, you warm the grill, not exposing it to extreme heat before putting the food onto it

 - Do not use sharp metal barbecue utensils – use nylon or wooden appliances

 - Do not cook on full all the time.
 This will burn the fats to the surface and make cleaning difficult

 - When cleaning, do not use abrasive cloths or detergents.
 Please soak and wipe with a sponge

 - If the debris remains, we suggest soaking the grill with a mild washing liquid or putting the grill plate through your domestic dishwasher.

 - Cover burnt areas with baking soda.
 Allow the pan to cool after cooking with it, pour a small amount of baking soda on the areas of that pan covered with burned food.
 Then add a small amount of water to the baking soda piles, and allow the pan to sit overnight.
 The baking soda and water should look like a paste mixture.